Install

 Step 2: Make the Installer Executable

-Set the execute permissions to the installation script.
+Set the execute permissions on the installation script.

 Execute the installer with the specified version.
 This runs the installer using the version number found in version.txt.